 A light and breezy venue by day, with candles lit, Ragdoll turns into date night territory at night, live music adding even more ambience to the dining experience.

 “There are not many places on the Gold Coast to get a dining experience,” Kieran notes, and it’s true.
 We have plenty of cafés, casual dining venues and bars, but try to think of a place where you can dine in comfort with tablecloths and serviettes, where conversation is not lost in a din of bar noise and you’ll be hard-pushed to come up with more than a handful of places.

 It’s fabulous to see this venue shine.
 With attentive service and excellent food, Ragdoll is a great addition to Burleigh’s burgeoning dining scene, one where traditional dining and the art of the table are valued, where we can enjoy a great meal, wine, a $10 cocktail or two, including the best espresso martini in town!

 49 James St, Burleigh Heads Ph: 07 3184 8891

 Open: Mon – Thurs 5pm – late; Fri – Sun 12noon – late.

-NOTE: Good Food Gold Coast dined as a guest of Ragdoll.
+NOTE: This is an updated review.
+Good Food Gold Coast dined as a guest of Ragdoll.